Originally published in Feb 2012.

 Let’s begin by breaking down the fundamentals of each business.
 Both fitness competitions and publishers (magazines) are exactly that – businesses.
 They exist to earn profit.
 I am, at present, unaware of any fitness magazine or competition which is non-profit.

 The publishing industry – simply put – takes pieces of paper, puts words and pictures on them and sells as many as possible.
 Not to sound belittling, but it’s essentially that simple.
 Unfortunately, people enter competitions expecting their hard work and their achievements at events to earn them a place on one of these pieces of paper.
-Nowhere is it written, that a magazine is about rewarding the hard work of the athlete.
+Nowhere is it written, that a magazine is about rewarding the hard work or accomplishments of the athlete.
 The magazine is not obligated to feature those that worked hardest, had the best physiques, and placed the highest.
 It would be nice to live in that world, but we regretfully don’t.

 The resulting confusion is understandable.
 In regards to ‘male’ athletes, all the bodybuilding magazines want the biggest, the most popular and the best competitors in their pages.
 Why?
 Because it sells more magazines.
-It is, however, quite different in the world of female competitors.
+It is however, quite different in the world of female competitors.
 Female fitness magazines sell to a different market.
 Their audience (the majority of it, anyway) is not aware of the best physiques or the best competitors.
 They are mostly people wanting to exercise, get into shape and learn a bit about fitness and diet.
 With that being the case, the competitors or models that land the covers aren’t by definition the best competitors, or even have the best physiques.
 The person that gets the cover is the one that will sell the most, or generate the greatest possible revenue.
 I know people have purchased covers.
 If the price is right, it’s another way for the magazine to make money.

-Now, that said, fitness competitions do have a lot of good physiques in one place at one time.
+Now that said, fitness competitions do have a lot of good physiques in one place at one time.
 So it makes sense that some of these shows would get coverage from magazines.
-It makes sense, but, the competitions often take credit for the fact that their competitors are featured in magazines.
+It makes sense but, the competitions often take credit for the fact that their competitors are featured in magazines.
 Its great publicity for the shows, but they are not the main reason athletes get featured in magazines.
 The bigger the competition, the less stage time a competitor gets (reducing the opportunity of getting noticed and diminishing your exposure : expense ratio).
 The smaller the venue, the less possibility anyone from a magazine will be present.
 (Exposure : Expense ratio = 0).
 Determining which competition to compete in is a gamble in and of itself.

 While there certainly are relationships between fitness organizations and publishers, money always talks.
 When it comes down to it, the magazine will always give the cover to the athlete they feel will earn them the most money – independent of the organization they may be affiliated with.